Courses

 This course is designed to enhance students’ proficiency in Mandarin Chinese in all areas of reading, writing, speaking, and listening.
 Students develop confidence in their ability to narrate, describe, and articulate their opinions while engaging with a range of topics on Chinese culture and society.
 Recommended background: three years of college-level Mandarin or permission of the instructor.

-An intensive study of classical Chinese through reading selections of ancient literary, historical, and philosophical texts in the original with the help of English translations.
-Readings include excerpts from the Analects, the Mencius, Laozi, Zhuangzi, Shiji, Tang-Song prose, poetry, and short stories.
-Grammar and syntax of classical Chinese are also covered.
-Prerequisite(s): CHI 201.
+A foundational course in classical Chinese through reading and translating a range of literary, historical and philosophical texts from early and medieval China.
+Readings may include excerpts from the Analects, Mencius, Laozi, Zhuangzi, Tang-Song prose, poetry, and short stories.
+Grammar and syntax of classical Chinese are covered.
+Recommended preparation: CHI 201 or other previous familiarity with the Chinese writing system (such as through Japanese).

 An extended research project on a topic in Chinese literature, culture, or language utilizing some source materials in Chinese.
 Qualified students may, with approval of the Committee on Asian Studies, choose to write the thesis in Chinese.
 Students register for 457 in the fall semester or for 458 in the winter semester unless the committee gives approval for a two-semester project.
 Majors invited to pursue honors register for 457 and 458, contingent on the approval of the committee.